JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

 ### Configuring Plugin Projects Using the IntelliJ IDEA Product Attribute

-If the [Gradle IntelliJ Plugin](tools_gradle_intellij_plugin.md) does not directly support an IntelliJ Platform-based product, the Gradle build script can still be configured to target the desired product.
+If the [](tools_gradle_intellij_plugin.md) does not directly support an IntelliJ Platform-based product, the Gradle build script can still be configured to target the desired product.
 In this case, the build script is configured to use IntelliJ IDEA (Community or Ultimate Edition) as the basis for the available APIs.
 This does have the drawback that APIs not specific to the target product might accidentally be included in the plugin project.
 However, testing the plugin project in the target product itself helps to find such mistakes.